 - 3 Scottish Highers at grade C or above OR

 - 2 A levels at grade C or above

 - Prospective students without the standard entry requirements but with considerable relevant work experience are encouraged to apply

 - The degree has been set up to allow direct access to year two from a range of relevant HNCs (with 15 credits) for those interested in the events industry, such as:

-- Direct access to year 3 may be possible with HND Events and Hospitality, or other HNDs where candidates have events experience
+- Direct access to year 3 may be possible with HND Events Management or HND Hospitality Management, or other HNDs where candidates have events experience

 - SVQ Level 3 in Hospitality Supervision and Leadership